Ray Charles performing “America the Beautiful” prior to a Boston Red Sox baseball game, April 2003. AP photo.

 In addition to the Gaga ad, Google also involved another entertainer in its ad series, teen idol Justin Bieber.
 The Bieber ad shows how YouTube postings were used when Bieber was very young to help him gain exposure and subsequent success.
 The ad also displays how the internet is a continuing asset to Bieber’s career.

-Ads like those for Bieber and Gaga are potentially “two-fers” for Google – i.e., gaining ground with a target audience, whether Gaga or Bieber fans, teens/pre-teens, the gay/lesbian community, or some other specific audience.
+Ads like those for Bieber and Gaga are potentially “two-fers” for Google – i.e., gaining ground with a target audience, whether Gaga or Bieber fans, the gay/lesbian community, or some other specific audience.
 And they also reach a more general mainstream TV audience.
-And of course, the ads remain on line at Google’s YouTube channel/archive, also shared and embedded on numerous other websites where they continue to be viewed as well.
+Some of the ads also remain on line at YouTube and are often shared and embedded on numerous websites where they continue to be viewed as well.

 Google has since made other similar TV ads — one showcasing a young couple in the restaurant business and another using the popular “angry birds” video game as a hook.
 Yet clearly, Google’s messages using more human themes and emotional content have received popular notice and have taken the company to a new level of public appreciation, consistent in one sense with its guiding moto of “don’t do evil.”